Unique program includes interest rate reductions, targeted principal forgiveness, and dedicated mortgage servicing team to assist military customers.

 Bank of America has provided specialized financial services to military personnel since 1920 with a long-standing commitment that includes:

-- Partnership with the Department of Defense providing full-service banking to troops and contractors domestically and overseas, with nearly 80 branches and 300 ATM locations outside the U.S.
+- Partnership with the Department of Defense providing full-service banking to troops and contractors domestically and overseas, with nearly 80 financial centers and 300 ATM locations outside the U.S.

 - Employment of more than 5,000 active and veteran U.S. military servicemembers.